Acid accused 'read 82 attack stories'

 She said it was just a "coincidence" that she bought acid on the day her former partner told her to leave him alone.

-Mr van Dongen was left paralysed from the neck down and lost his left leg, ear and eye following the alleged attack, and ended his own life in a Belgian euthanasia clinic in January 2017.
+Mr van Dongen was left paralysed from the neck down and lost his left leg, ear and eye following the alleged attack, and ended his own life in a Belgian hospital in January 2017.

 The trial continues.